thismarioperez/squarespace-project-boilerplate/project_title/README.md

 >
 > * Watches template files in `/scripts`, `/styles/`, `/assets/`, `/bocks/`, `/collections/`, and `./`.
 >
-> * When LESS and Javascript file changes are detected, the main files are compiled into `/build/scripts/` or `/build/styles/`, and browserync is reloaded.
+> * When file changes are detected, the changed files are re-compiled into `/build`, and browserync is reloaded.
->
-> * When template file changes are detected, the template is rebuilt into `build`, and browserync is reloaded.

 -